larssonludvig/TheNest/README.md

 * Update leaderboard for season 5
   * Fix problems with URLs for the leaderboard.
 Currently, it adds `/TheNest/` To the URL.
 It should be removed.
   * Move URL creation to some util class
+* Create a back/arrow button on the options page to bo to the randomizer

 ## Licensing
 This project, and all code it contains, are licensed under the [*Apache License*](https://www.apache.org/licenses/LICENSE-2.0).